Radhavallabh Chaturvedi: Early life and career

 Pandit Radhavallabh Chaturvedi was born in 1917 in Moradabad, Uttar Pradesh, India.
 At the age of 18, he left his home and came to Lucknow to learn music and completed his music education from Bhatkhande Sangeet Mahavidyalaya in 1936.
 He dedicated his life for conservation of local songs in Braj, Bhojpuri, Awadhi and Bundeli dialects.
 He was married in 1930 with Rambha Chaturvedi, they have one daughter Neelam Chaturvedi, who is former deputy director of program on Doordarshan.

 In 1942, as a music composer, he joined All India Radio in Lucknow and worked there till 1974.
 He composed about 5000 rare folk songs at Akashvani studio and made notations for each.
 He became the savior of folk music of Uttar Pradesh, India.

-His book "Unchi Atariya Rang Bhari" consists 106 compositions of folk songs like Sariya, Sohar, Janeu, Tona, Jhoola, Kajri, Chaiti, Rasiya, Jhoomar, Dhamaar, Devigeet etc.
+His book "Unchi Atariya Rang Bhari" consists of 106 compositions of folk songs like Sariya, Sohar, Janeu, Tona, Jhoola, Kajri, Chaiti, Rasiya, Jhoomar, Dhamaar, Devigeet etc.